phoenixframework/phoenix/docs/controllers.md

 OMG, this is actually some text.
 ```

-There are just few more things we need to do to make this work.
+There are just a few more things we need to do to make this work.
 We need to tell our router that it should accept the `text` format.
 We do that by adding `text` to the list of accepted formats in the `:browser` pipeline.
 Let's open up `web/router.ex` and change the `plug :accepts` to include `text` as well as `html` like this.

 ```elixir
 defmodule HelloPhoenix.Router do